-100 Colorado Creatives:
+100 Colorado Creatives

-#67 Emily K. Harrison by Susan Froyd, Arts & Entertainment Editor, Westword: May 28, 2013 "Emily K. Harrison is a theatrical powerhouse: In addition to guiding and directing Boulder's inventive square product theatre, she's an actor, teacher and booster of alternative theater along the Front Range, forever advocating for her own company and others engaged in the same kind of newfangled, original play-making.
+by Susan Froyd, Arts & Entertainment Editor, Westword

+"Emily K. Harrison is a theatrical powerhouse: In addition to guiding and directing Boulder's inventive square product theatre, she's an actor, teacher and booster of alternative theater along the Front Range, forever advocating for her own company and others engaged in the same kind of newfangled, original play-making.
 Harrison has a lot of ideas about theater and what it should bring to the community -- as evidenced by her answers to our 100CC questionnaire, which she turned into something all her own."

-Read the full interview HERE.
+Read the full original interview HERE.
 Read the 2019 Redux interview HERE.